Planning-nl/vue3-i18n/README.md

 console.log(formatDate(new Date(), "short"));
 ```

+> When you'd like to get the translatable keys of an object, you should use `TranslationKeys<typeof translations>`.
+You
+> can't just use `keyof typeof translations` because it would include the undesired `data` property.

 ### Lazy loading

-If you really need this (although I wonder if anyone really does..), you could fetch the data in json format and then
+If you really need this (although I wonder if anyone really does), you could fetch the data in json format and then
-run a `patch<any>`.
+run a `patch` or `patchLocale`.
 The reactivity would automatically update your application once the data is loaded.

 ## Browser support

 Browser support for this module matches Vue3 browser support.

-Most importantly it relies on `Proxy`, so that means all modern browsers are supported but IE11 is not.
+Most importantly it relies on `Proxy`, so that means all modern browsers are supported.
+IE11 is not supported.

 ## License
 [Apache](https://opensource.org/licenses/Apache-2.0)